hardesc/rbp-npm/npm/doc/misc/npm-config.md

 * Default: Infinity
 * Type: Number

-The depth to go when recursing directories for `npm ls`, `npm cache ls`, and `npm outdated`.
+The depth to go when recursing directories for `npm ls` and `npm cache ls`.

-For `npm outdated`, a setting of `Infinity` will be treated as `0` since that gives more useful information.
-To show the outdated status of all packages and dependents, use a large integer value, e.g., `npm outdated --depth 9999`

 ### description